ksgwxfan/climate-parser/README.md

 ### HELP

 * Check the roadmap section to see if what you're needing addressed is already there
 * Let me know via the issues tab of the github repository
 * Place suggestions there too (which can come-about because of issues)

+If you want, let me know if this benefits you somehow in your research/project.
+Thanks.

 [&#8679; back to Contents](#contents)